Cindy Crawford’s Daughter Kaia Gerber Flaunts Teal Beach Bikini & Blows A Kiss To A Tiny Turtle

 One fan wrote, “Prettier than rain cake,” followed by a trio of heart-eyed emojis.
 A second Instagram fan quipped, “@kaiagerber is so soo sooo pretty,” trailed by a star emoji.

 Kaia Gerber has been making headlines most recently, per Pop Culture, for her striking resemblance to her famous mother.
-In a recent Instagram photo — one which allegedly sees Kaia in a pose and in makeup that makes the resemblance to Cindy Crawford even more evident — Kaia can be seen sitting on a white slatted fold-out chair.
+In a recent Instagram photo, which sees Kaia in a pose and in makeup that makes the resemblance to Cindy Crawford even more evident, Kaia can be seen sitting on a white slatted fold-out chair.
 Her outfit leaves little to the imagination, and her toned thighs and enthralling brown eyes drew the eye of her most ardent admirers.

-One famous fan — Justin Bieber’s wife, Hailey Baldwin — couldn’t believe how much Kaia resembled her mom, writing, “Cindy????”
+One famous fan, Justin Bieber’s wife Hailey Baldwin, couldn’t believe how much Kaia resembled her mom, writing, “Cindy????”